 - Branded version of the cheaper generic Atovaquone/Proguanil

 NOTE: After selecting this product, you will need to complete a short assessment, so we can make sure this medication is suitable for you.
 Pricing is provided as a reference only.
 The final decision on issuing this medication remains with our GP / Pharmacist.

-How do I take Malarone?
+How much Malarone do I need?

-What do I do if I miss a dose?
+What do I do if I miss a Malarone dose?